daudix/daudix.one/content/blog/macboy-chronicles/index.md

 +++
-title = "MacBoy Chronicles: The Complete Edition" description = "The most complete story of my previous laptop that one can get, DLC's included." date = 2024-06-11
+title = "MacBoy Chronicles: The Complete Edition" description = "The most complete story of my previous laptop that one can get, DLCs included." date = 2024-06-11
 [taxonomies]
 tags = ["100DaysToOffload"]